PACTCare/Stars-Network/WHITEPAPER.md

 <img src="https://github.com/PACTCare/Stars-Network/blob/master/images/captainslog.png" width="600px">

 This means that content publishers store immutable metadata and unavailability data on the chain.
 Consumers can then decide which publishers (signatures) they trust and follow.
-In practice, this will be automatically archived by rules hard-coded into the interface (e.g., dweb.page).
+In practice, this will be automatically achieved by rules hard-coded into the interface (e.g., dweb.page).
 The benefit of the system is the immediate availability of information without the requirement of an additional voting system nor a filtering system, which takes individual preferences into account.
 In case it’s requested, a TCR for metadata or something similar can at any time be implement as smart contract on the Starlog layer.

 <h3 id="starspace">
   Starspace – IPFS